EloiStree/2024_08_15_StayAliveExercice/README.md

 # 2024_08_15_StayAliveExercice
 You have two joysticks, a list of linear bullets, and when they appear.
 Good luck.

-Le but de l'exercice est d'apprendre la programmation en jouant à un bullet hell.
+**FR**: Le but de l'exercice est d'apprendre la programmation en jouant à un bullet hell.
 Tout ce que vous avez est l'interface suivante; le reste, c'est à vous de coder votre survie et de déduire votre environnement.
 Vous pouvez utiliser les casteurs de la classe Physics : [voir ici](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).

-The goal of the exercise is to learn programming by playing a bullet hell game.
+**EN**: The goal of the exercise is to learn programming by playing a bullet hell game.
 All you have is the following interface; the rest is up to you to code your survival and deduce your environment.
 You can use the casters from the Physics class: [see here](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).

 ``` cs